Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$: Introduction

 Evaluating at a point where $z_1 \neq 0$, we see that $\{ X_1, X_2, X_3 \}$ are linearly independent over $\R$, but they are linearly dependent over $\C$. \end{remark}

 Our approach to the {\em non-tubular}, simply-transitive classification is substantially different.
-We employ a Lie algebraic approach that circumvents the use of normal forms, is independent of the Mubarakzyanov classification, and draws upon the known close geometric relationship with so-called {\sl Legendrian contact structures} that was similarly effectively used in \cite{ILC, CRhom}.
-To describe this strategy, we need to recall some notions.
+Our approach circumvents the use of normal forms, is independent of the Mubarakzyanov classification, and draws upon the known close geometric relationship with so-called {\sl Legendrian contact structures} that was similarly effectively used in \cite{ILC, CRhom}.
+(The Cartan-geometric approach \cite{ILC} in the simply-transitive setting would result in heavy case-branching, so this will not be used.)
+To describe our strategy, we need to recall some notions.

 Any Levi non-degenerate hypersurface $M^{2n+1} \subset \C^n$ naturally inherits a CR structure of codimension 1, i.e.\ a contact distribution $C = TM \cap J(TM) \subset TM$ with a complex structure $J : C \to C$ compatible with the natural (conformal) symplectic form on $C$.
 The induced $J$ on the complexification $C^\C$ has $\pm i$ eigenspaces yielding isotropic, integrable subdistributions.
 Abstract CR structures $(M;C,J)$ (for which integrability is not required) have corresponding complexified analogues called {\sl Legendrian contact} (LC) structures $(N;E,F)$.
 This consists of a {\em complex} contact manifold $(N^{2n+1},C)$ with the contact distribution $C$ split (instead of $C^\C$) into a pair of isotropic subdistributions $E$ and $F$ of equal dimension.
 It is an {\sl integrable} ({\sl ILC}) structure if both $E$ and $F$ are integrable.